JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

   - This will allow for persistent sessions.
   - This will increase the security of sensitive information.

+- The server should provide an option to execute the client's commands in a virtual runtime environment.
+This would be useful for the following reasons:
+    - A library user may not want the client executing commands within their server.
+    - This decrease the damage done by the execution of malicious binaries / commands.
+  - Giving the client access to a specific subset of the filesystem using access-control-lists could provide similar functionality.

 #### Security

 ECDSA keys would be preferred over RSA Keys.